Tourists visiting Vietnam love to joke about walking away from the moneychangers as “instant millionaires.”

 Are ATMs better than changing dollars at the airport?
 It really depends who you ask.

 If you're spending more than a few days in Vietnam, changing all your money to Vietnam dong increases the risk of theft: one robbery and you'll be broke till the end of your trip.

 Some will say that the peace of mind that comes with just withdrawing every couple of days from an ATM is worth the withdrawal fees charged.

-Banks allow a maximum withdrawal of between VND four million to VND nine million, dispensing 50k- and 100k-dong notes.
+Banks allow a maximum withdrawal of between VND two million to VND ten million, dispensing 50k- and 100k-dong notes.
 As millions of dong can add up to a thick wad of cash, be careful when withdrawing large amounts from an ATM.